patternfly/patternfly-elements/docs/content/getting-started/_index.md

 }
 ```

-The `on="dark"` attribute will be automatically added by the web component upon detecting this theme varible.
+The `on="dark"` attribute will be automatically added by the web component upon detecting this theme variable.

 You can optionally customize your broadcast variables individually if you have very specific needs.
 These are a list of the existing broadcast variables (also defined in `$BROADCAST-VARS`):